RoboDD/Buckling-the-Circular-Ring/Readme.md

 MTH208 Numerical Analysis Coursework Project.
 You can find the problem and my solution.
 Q1~Q4 are definitely correct.
 Futher dicussion are welcome.

-Update: This work get 90% marks~ Happy~
+Update: This work get 90% marks.

 # Hints